 Vela Spila is a cave on the western end of Korčula island, in the central Dalmatian archipelago, Croatia.
 Vela Spila preserves evidence of occupation from the Late Upper Palaeolithic (Epigravettian) through to the Bronze Age.
 All the ceramic artefacts are attributable to one of four Late Upper Palaeolithic archaeological horizons, which date to between 17,500 and 15,000 calBP.
 The associated material culture in these horizons supports the Epigravettian cultural attribution.

-The ceramic artefacts from Vela Spila are primarily small cylindrical, conical, and spheroid ceramic fragments.
+The ceramic artefacts from Vela Spila are primarily small cylindrical, conical and spheroid ceramic fragments.
 Most of the artefacts have one or more broken surfaces.
 Many of them bear strong formal resemblance to the ‘leg fragments’ from Pavlov I and DV I. Among these fragments, two more complete artefacts conclusively demonstrate the presence of representational ceramic art at the site.